coconutlabs/julius/00readme.txt

 ===========================

-Version 4.2.3 includes new features: dictionary reloading, audio input scaling, long input rejection, minimum bayes risk decoding, and character set conversion of binary N-gram.
+Version 4.2.3 includes new features: dictionary reloading, audio input scaling, long input rejection, minimum bayes risk decoding (contributed by Hiroaki Nanjo and Ryo Furutani), and character set conversion of binary N-gram.
 Several bugs has also been fixed.

 New options:
     -lvscale